hanielbaez/docs-1/agent-messages/built-in-message-handlers.md

 ---
-description: Add and remove agents by interacting with HASH Core
+description: Add and remove agents by interacting with hCore
 ---

 # Built-in message handlers

-In addition to the custom messages you can send between individual agents in the simulation, HASH Core has a set of built-in messages that enable more advanced functionality.
+In addition to the custom messages you can send between individual agents in the simulation, hCore has a set of built-in messages that enable more advanced functionality.

 Currently, the most powerful built-in message handlers allow agents to add or remove other agents from the simulation.
-These messages must be sent to `hash` to get processed by Core.
+These messages must be sent to `hash` to get processed by hCore.
 If not, they will be directed to an agent with a matching ID/name, and you will be very confused.
 If the agent with a matching name doesn't exist, the message goes unsent and nothing will happen.
 Again, you will be very confused.

 ### Removing Agents via Messages